HisamSufian/news_article_prediction/README.md

 - Initial checks for missing values, data types, and distribution of the target variable (share count/category).

 2. Feature Engineering & Preprocessing:
--Handling categorical features (e.g., one-hot encoding for publishing channels).
+- Handling categorical features (e.g., one-hot encoding for publishing channels).
--Feature Scaling (Normalization or Standardization) to prepare numerical features for the model.
+- Feature Scaling (Normalization or Standardization) to prepare numerical features for the model.
--Feature selection to identify the most impactful features (e.g., using correlation matrices or feature importance).
+- Feature selection to identify the most impactful features (e.g., using correlation matrices or feature importance).

 3. Model Training (Classification):
 - The problem is treated as a classification task (e.g., predicting 'High Share' or 'Low Share').